 When you reach the island, have a ramble around and enjoy spectacular views of the Beara Peninsula.

-I did the drive from Healy Pass to Allihies very recently, and it’s one I’ll remember for a long time to come.
+I drove from Healy Pass to Allihies very recently, and it’s a drive that I’ll remember for a long time to come.
 The drive out to Allihies is sensational.

 This corner of Ireland possesses the unique ability to make you feel like you’re the only person left on earth.
 It’s just you, the mountains, the wind and the waves.